Nancy Kelsey: Overland to California

 Many years later, an interview with Nancy Kelsey was published in the San Francisco Examiner where she recollected the trip across the continent; she said the group had no guide and no compass.
 Nancy Kelsey was the first white woman to see the Great Salt Lake in Utah.
 The emigrants had been told to not go too far south or north of the lake, but to strike westward from it.
 On September 16, the wagons and most of their contents were left on the west face of Nevada's Ruby Mountains, near Owens Lake and the present day Oasis, Nevada.

 After abandoning the wagons, the party proceeded on foot with pack horses.
 The party was attacked several times, witnessed the fatal remains of other ambushes, and had their provisions and horses stolen.
 Nancy was quoted:

 We left our wagons and finished our journey on horse-back and drove our cattle.
 I carried my baby in front of me on the horse.
 At one place the Indians surrounded us, armed with their bows and arrows, but my husband leveled his gun at the chief and made him order his Indians out of arrow range.

+The Bartleson-Bidwell Party ended its journey at the ranch of Dr. John Marsh (at his invitation) near Brentwood, California.
+Marsh's stone house still stands, and is now part of Marsh Creek State Park.

 On September 24, they found the Mary's River that was in Marsh's description; now called the Humboldt River, it ends in the Humboldt Sink, an intermittent dry lake bed and by October 15, they were at the base of the Sierra Nevada mountain range.
 The 34 members of the party arrived in California via the Sonora Pass and followed the Stanislaus River down hill.
 They reached the confluence with the San Joaquin River on November 3, and several members of the group, including the Kelsey's, stopped at Doctor Marsh's ranch at the foot of Mount Diablo on November 4, 1841.
 The Kelseys stayed a month with Marsh before proceeding to Sutter's Fort.
 Subsequently, several of the group wrote of Nancy's patience, heroism and kindness on the journey.
 She is credited with being the first white woman to see Utah, Nevada, the first to cross the Sierra Nevada and the first to travel overland from Missouri to California.